repo-wiseacre/sql-parser/README.md

 [Visitor](http://foundationdb.github.io/sql-parser/javadoc/com/foundationdb/sql/parser/Visitor.html) to the
 [accept()](http://foundationdb.github.io/sql-parser/javadoc/com/foundationdb/sql/parser/QueryTreeNode.html#accept%28com.foundationdb.sql.parser.Visitor%29) method.

-To compile and run the example from the command line, copy the code into a file named `ParserHello.java`.
+To try the example from the command line, copy the code into a file named `ParserHello.java`.
 Then compile and run it, making sure to include the parser in the `classpath`.

 Compile: